andrewbanchich/forty-jekyll-theme/README.md

 * Add your **social profiles** easily in `_config.yml`.
 Only social profiles buttons you enter in `config.yml` show up on the site footer!
 * Set **featured images** in front matter.

+# Issues

+If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/forty-jekyll-theme) and I will be more than happy to help!

+The GitHub repository is simply a mirror of the GitLab repository.

 # Credits

 Original README from HTML5 UP: